 While it can be tempting to hide your own emotions about the death of a loved one in an attempt to be more available for your child, research has found that this can be a bad idea.
 Being open about your emotions can help to strengthen the bond between you and your child, as well as to show them that it is alright to feel sad or angry when someone passes away.
 In addition to this, by displaying emotions in a healthy way, your child may try to emulate this, which can give them better emotional management in the future.
 Likewise, apologising sincerely for any outbursts of anger at the situation can also show how a person should behave.

 It can be extremely difficult to try and help your child grieve, especially when you yourself are also grieving.
-By using facts and showing that you love and understand their situation, you can help to bring everyone closer together, and get through these sad occasions as a family.
-And if you are looking for funeral directors in Chorley, then I can highly recommend Carl Kenyon’s Meridian Funeral Home click here.
+By using facts and showing that you love and understand their situation, you can help to bring everyone closer together and get through these sad occasions as a family.